Benj1x/IMPR-Notes/README.md

 ### 3.1 Declaring a pointer:
 ```
 1 int* x;
-2 //Here, we have declared a pointer x of int type.
+2 //Here, we have declared a pointer "x" of type int.
 3
-4 //You can also declare pointers in these ways.
+4 //You can also declare pointers in the two following ways.
 5
 6 int *x1;
 7 int* x2 ;
-8 //Let’s take anoth er example of declaring pointers.
+8 //Let’s take another example of declaring pointers:
 9
 10 int* x1, x2;
-11 //Here , we have declared a pointer x1 and a normal variable x2.
+11 //Here , we have declared a pointer x1 and a "normal" variable x2.
 ```
 ### 3.2 Assigning addresses to Pointers

 ```
-1 int* pc, c;
+1 int* ptrX, c;
 2 c = 5;
-3 pc = &c;
+3 ptrX = &c;
 4 //Here, 5 is assigned to the variable 'c'.
 And, the address of c is assigned to the pointer.
 ```
 ### 3.3 Changing Value Pointed by Pointers

 ```
-1 int* pc, c;
+1 int* ptrX, c;
 2 c = 5;
-3 pc = &c;
+3 ptrX = &c;
 4 c = 1;
 5 printf("%d", c); // Output : 1
-6 printf("%d", *pc); // Ouptut : 1
+6 printf("%d", *ptrX); // Ouptut : 1
-7 //We have assigned the address of c to the pc pointer.
+7 //We have assigned the address of c to the ptrX pointer.
 8
 9 //Then, we changed the value of c to 1.
-Since pc and the address of c is the same, *pc gives us 1.
+Since ptrX and the address of c is the same, *ptrX gives us 1.
 ```

 ### 3.4 Printing a variable and it’s memory address: